-Most car rental services include Collision Damage Waiver, which covers most of the damage to your vehicle for example in case of an accident.
+Most car rental services include a Collision Damage Waiver, which covers most of the damage to your vehicle, for example, in case of an accident.

-This amount can vary between car rental but is usually around 2.000 EUR.
+This amount can vary between car rentals and is usually around 2.000 EUR.

 The insurance covers damages to all car windows, including cost of installation or repair if that is possible.